Crashedmind/PlantUMLHitchhikersGuide/_sources/C4/c4acme.rst.txt

 .. tip ::

-    See :ref:`c4plantuml-label` for explantion of C4 and PlantUML Stdlib support for it.
+    See :ref:`c4plantuml-label` for explanation of C4 and PlantUML Stdlib support for it.

 C4 ACME Global Widget Production
 ===============================================================================